 The climate of the region is continental with cold winters and warm summers.
-According to the local Kasan weather station (55 N, 49 E) average annual temperature is +5.2°С, January average temperature reaches -10.4°С, July average temperature is +20.8°С for the period from 1970 to 2021.
+According to the local Kasan weather station (55 N, 49 E) average annual temperature is 5.2°С, January average temperature reaches -10.4°С, July average temperature is 20.8°С for the period from 1970 to 2021.
 Average snow depth in winter reaches up to 40 cm.
-Summe of precipitation is 584 mm per year.
-Maximum precipitation falls in July up to 70 mm, minimum is recorded in March up to 33 mm according to the average monthly data Russian Research Institute of Hydrometeorological Information – World Data Center [15]
+Sum of precipitation is 584 mm per year.
+Maximum precipitation falls in July up to 70 mm, minimum is recorded in March up to 33 mm according to the average monthly data from Russian Research Institute of Hydrometeorological Information – World Data Center [18] for the period from 1970 to 2021.

 2.3.
 Sampling

-Tree core sampling from five dominant pine trees (Pinus sylvestris L.) was carried out in July 2022 for UVRT and Raifa study sites according to the method adopted in earlier dendrochronological studies [16].
-Pine tree cores were collected at a height of 1.5 meters on the south- and north- side of the tree from visually healthy, without double crown and not damaged living Pinus sylvestris L. trees using Pressler increment borer (Figure 1b,c).
+Tree core sampling from five dominant pine trees (Pinus sylvestris L.) was carried out in July 2022 at each study location (UVRT and Raifa)according to the method adopted in earlier dendrochronological studies [19].
+Pine tree cores were collected at a height of 1.3 m at the breast hight on the south- and north- side of the tree from visually healthy, without double crown and not damaged living Pinus sylvestris L. trees using Pressler increment borer (Figure 1b,c).
 All tree cores were packaged in the metal foil and placed in a hard tube for transportation to the stable isotope laboratory.

 Soil samples were collected in February-March 2023 using a soil drill borer.
-The depth of sampling ranged from 1 to 1.5 meters.
+The depth of sampling ranged from 1.0 to 1.5 m .
 Soil samples were placed in a glass container immediately after extraction from the pits, filled with salt solution and hermetically sealed.